onap/doc/docs/release/index.rst

 Functionality
 -------------
-**Portal** - a single, consistent user experience for both design timer and run time environments, based on the user’s role.
+**Portal** - a single, consistent user experience for both design time and run time environments, based on the user’s role.

 **Design Time Framework** - a comprehensive development environment with